Astocanthus/low-layer-platform/ROADMAP.md

     * Migrate base service configurations (networking, `systemd`) from Ansible to **Ignition**.
     * Create a custom, re-compiled Fedora CoreOS base image to "bake-in" static packages (e.g., Vault agent, base binaries).
     * Ansible's (or the Vault agent's) role will be restricted to fetching dynamic secrets/configs (certificates, etc.) from the "core" Vault instance.
+    * **[NEW] Implement full SELinux configuration:** Plan the transition from the current "permissive" mode (prioritizing functionality) to "enforcing" by defining and applying all necessary system policies.

 #### Axis 2: System Runtime Unification
 * **Objective:** Standardize the management of all host-level containerized services.